semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 - Java 6 or more installed on each server of the cluster. **(Java 7 is highly recommended)**
 - OpenJDK is highly recommended.

-Elasticsearch is provided as a zip file, available here : [https://www.elastic.co/downloads/elasticsearch](https://www.elastic.co/downloads/elasticsearch)
+Elasticsearch is provided as a zip file, available here: [https://www.elastic.co/downloads/elasticsearch](https://www.elastic.co/downloads/elasticsearch)

 Now, just unpack it in the folder of your choice. **You're ready to run Elasticsearch**.